 These are names of two naturally occurring compounds in cannabis called cannabinoids which are responsible for the various effects cannabis has on the mind and body.
-CBD and THC content are always clearly labelled on cannabis products – but what exactly do it mean?
+CBD and THC content are always clearly labeled on cannabis products – but what exactly does it mean?

 What is THC?

 Let’s start with an explanation of the best-known cannabinoid Tetrahydrocannabinol (THC).
 This is the most famous cannabinoid for one obvious reason – it’s responsible for the mind-altering high you get from smoking weed.

 This is because THC has a psychoactive effect when it interacts with our brains.
 Cannabinoids like THC react with part of the brain known as the endocannabinoid system, causing a variety of effects such as the psychoactive high.